 Over the coming days further research was carried out, which confirmed their initial identification and it was submitted to, and accepted by the Israeli Rarities Committee.
 Roger had never previously seen any frigatebird and Jane's experience was limited to Magnificent Frigatebird in Brazil, and both were well aware of the challenges involved when attempting to specifically identify frigatebirds.
 However, they had had very good views of the bird and crucially managed to discern the patterns on the underwing and underbody, which were significant features in identifying it to species and rule out other members of the family.
 It was aged as an immature male on the basis of its dark, blackish head, which ruled out immature females and juveniles and the extent of white on the underparts most closely agreed with an immature male.

-There are two other records since, the second was also at North Beach Eilat on 6th May 1999 (possibly the same bird as the first?) and the third was an immature seen at the port of Mina Al Zour, Kuwait on 10th April 2008.
+There are two others since, another at North Beach Eilat in May 1999 and an immature seen at the port of Mina Al Zour, Kuwait in April 2008.